← All workflows

 How does CaseMark handle attorney-client privileged material?

-CaseMark flags privileged and confidential material during the intake phase so you can review and control what is included in the summary.
-This helps maintain privilege protections throughout the documentation process.
+CaseMark flags privileged and confidential material during the intake phase so you can review and manage sensitive content before it is incorporated into the summary.
+You maintain full control over what is included.

 Related